-The Technical University of Munich (TUM) has set up interdisciplinary research centers to bundle expertise across faculties and synergize these insights with the know-how of external cooperation partners.
+We have set up interdisciplinary research centers to bundle expertise across our schools and departments and synergize these insights with the know-how of external cooperation partners.
 Working at the touch points between engineering, medicine, the natural and the social sciences researchers are discovering new ways of tackling the major challenges facing society as we move forward.
 The opportunity to work at these interfaces is attracting scientists from around the globe to TUM.

 Integrative Research Centers

 TUM academics are exploring new fields of research in Integrative Research Centers (IRCs).
 Each center concentrates on a specific research topic and flanks this with excellence in teaching.
 Academics from various TUM faculties join forces with top international researchers in these IRCs.

 - Munich Center for Technology in Society (MCTS)

 - Munich School of Robotics and Machine Intelligence (MSRM)

 - TUM Campus Straubing for Biotechnology and Sustainabilityt

 Clusters of Excellence

 Transdisciplinary teams, collective creativity, new ideas – and the freedom to pursue them: We investigate groundbreaking research questions and explore high-potential innovation fields at the interfaces of the classical disciplines.
 TUM Innovation Networks

 Corporate Research Centers